 The one thing I enjoy about most pasta recipes is how easy and quick they can be, and this recipe certainly falls into that category.
-Making this tomato spinach pasta is very easy and inexpensive – only a few ingredients are required, and most of them you probably already have at home.
+Making this Spinach Cherry Tomato Pasta is very easy and inexpensive – only a few simple ingredients are required for this delicious meal, and most of them you probably already have at home.

 Tomatoes are commonly found in many pasta recipes.
 Soups and sauces made from them have good flavor, and they also make a great sauce/sauce base.
 So in this easy pasta recipe, the cherry tomatoes are the star.
 Other accompanying ingredients are spinach, garlic, fresh basil leaves, pepper flakes, and olive oil.
 All of these combined together make this spinach and cherry tomato pasta dish to die for!

-- Pappardelle Pasta – the reason why I chose the pappardelle pasta for this recipe is because of the shape.
+Pappardelle Pasta – the reason why I chose the pappardelle pasta for this recipe is because of the shape.
 I find that its ribbon-like nature makes it great for swirling in the sauce.
 That is the reason why spaghetti, linguini, or angel hair pasts will work just as well.
 Feel free to use whole wheat pasta too.

 Fresh Garlic Clove – the use of garlic in this recipe to build flavor and aroma.
 The smell of garlic develops when fried.
 Garlic powder is a good alternative too.

 Olive Oil – is an essential cooking oil when making pasta.

-- Fresh Spinach – vegetables have a role they play in high carb dishes and the spinach is what brings some added nutrients into this dish.
+Fresh Baby Spinach Leaves – vegetables have a role they play in high-carb dishes and the spinach is what brings some added nutrients into this dish.
 Use baby spinach or chop regular spinach leave into two or thirds.

-- Red Pepper Flakes – this is a sweet-tasting dish due to the cherry tomatoes.
-Red pepper flakes add some heat into this dish.
+Red Chili Pepper Flakes – this is a sweet-tasting dish due to the cherry tomatoes.
+Red pepper flakes add some heat to this Spinach Cherry Tomato Pasta.
 The amount used is entirely up to how hot you want the dish to taste.

-- Salt and Black Pepper – to flavor dish
+Salt and Black Pepper – to flavor the dish.

-- Parmesan Cheese – grate on top of dish as an additional garish but totally optional.
+Parmesan Cheese – grate on top of the dish as an additional garnish but totally optional.

 How To Make Spinach and Cherry Tomato Pasta

-- Put a medium pot of water on a boil.
+- Put a large pot of water on a boil.
 Add the bouillon cube and make sure it melts, add pasta, and cook following package directions.

-- Cook the pasta while you heat up olive oil in a skillet and prepare your sauce by toasting the garlic for 30 seconds, then adding the cherry tomatoes and basil.
+- Cook the pasta while you heat up olive oil in a large skillet and prepare your sauce by toasting the garlic for 30 seconds, then add the cherry tomatoes and basil.

 - Add 1/4 cup of the pasta water to the mix.

-- Then add the pasta along with black pepper, red pepper flakes, and a little salt, and stir to combine with the sautéed cherry tomatoes.
+- Then add the cooked pasta along with black pepper, red pepper flakes, and a little salt, and stir to combine with the sautéed cherry tomatoes.
 Check the tomato sauce for salt, and add more if needed.

 - Grated Parmesan cheese can be served with this dish if you want.
 It is completely optional.